To-Do-Now/To-Do-Now/index.md

 ---

-## STEP 4  Add a task in the To Do Now GPT
+## STEP 4  Add a task in the GPT, or paste your full To Do List.

+example:
 ```
 Add "Buy groceries" – 30 min **Due-soft** once a week
 ```